What happens to your physique if you only do compound exercises?

 In fact, this is still a very popular style of programming with the rise of Instagram models out there.

-You, the lifter, need to figure out your goals and are what is the best way to achieve them.
+You, the lifter, need to figure out your goals and what is the best way to achieve them.

-If you have 2-3 hours leftover in the day to dedicate to working out, by all means, go for it.
+If you have 1-hour leftover in the day to dedicate to working out, by all means, go for it.

 Try it out.